hyperspy/hyperspy/doc/user_guide/model.rst

 Fitting multidimensional datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To fit the model to all the elements of a multidimensional dataset use :py:meth:`~.model.BaseModel.multifit`, e.g.:
+To fit the model to all the elements of a multidimensional dataset, use :py:meth:`~.model.BaseModel.multifit`:

 .. code-block:: python

     >>> m.multifit() # warning: this can be a lengthy process on large datasets

-:py:meth:`~.model.BaseModel.multifit` fits the model at the first position, store the result of the fit internally and move to the next position until reaching the end of the dataset.
+:py:meth:`~.model.BaseModel.multifit` fits the model at the first position, stores the result of the fit internally and move to the next position until reaching the end of the dataset.

 ..
 NOTE::

     Sometimes this method can fail, especially in the case of a TEM spectrum image of a particle surrounded by vacuum (since in that case the top-left pixel will typically be an empty signal).

     To get sensible starting parameters, you can do a single :py:meth:`~.model.BaseModel.fit` after changing the active position
     within the spectrum image (either using the plotting GUI or by directly modifying ``s.axes_manager.indices`` as in :ref:`Setting_axis_properties`).

-    After doing this, you can initialize the model at every pixel to the values from the single pixel fit using ``m.assign_current_values_to_all()``, and then use
-    :py:meth:`~.model.BaseModel.multifit` to perform the fit over the entire spectrum image.
+    After doing this, you can initialize the model at every pixel to the values from the single pixel fit using ``m.assign_current_values_to_all()``, and then use :py:meth:`~.model.BaseModel.multifit` to perform the fit over the entire spectrum image.

 .. versionadded:: 1.6 New optional fitting iteration path `"serpentine"`

 Typically, curve fitting on a multidimensional dataset happens in the following
 manner: Pixels are fit along the row from the first index in the first row, and once the final pixel is reached, one proceeds from the first index in the second row.
 Since the fitting procedure typically uses the fit of the previous pixel as the starting point for the next, a common problem with this fitting iteration path is that the fitting fails going from the end of one row to the beginning of the next, as the spectrum can change abruptly.
 This kind of iteration path is the default in HyperSpy (but will change to ``'serpentine'`` in HyperSpy version 2.0).
 It can be explicitly set using the :py:meth:`~.model.BaseModel.multifit` ``iterpath='flyback'`` argument.

 A simple solution to the flyback fitting problem is to iterate through the signal indices in a horizontal serpentine pattern, as seen on the image below.
 This alternate iteration method can be enabled by the :py:meth:`~.model.BaseModel.multifit` ``iterpath='serpentine'`` argument.
 The serpentine pattern supports n-dimensional navigation space, so the first index in the second frame of a three-dimensional navigation space will be at the last position of the previous frame.

 .. figure::  images/FlybackVsSerpentine.png
     :align:   center
     :width:   500

-    Comparing the scan patterns generated by the  ``'flyback'`` and ``'serpentine'``
-    iterpath options for a 2D navigation space.
+    Comparing the scan patterns generated by the  ``'flyback'`` and ``'serpentine'`` iterpath options for a 2D navigation space.
 The pixel intensity and number refers to the order that the signal is fitted in.

 Sometimes one may like to store and fetch the value of the parameters at a given position manually.
 This is possible using :py:meth:`~.model.BaseModel.store_current_values` and :py:meth:`~.model.BaseModel.fetch_stored_values`.

 Visualising the result of the fit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^